 They turn up in the art auction houses, on artists websites, and as stencils on walls.
 If I have whet your apetitite, try putting Flinders Street Station and painting into a search engine… see more images here.

 The station is also used to signify Melbourne in political, social and commercial imagery.
-Such as in this poster from the 1940s.

 Or this one from Carol Porter of the radical group RedPlanet posters -